Engee documentation

 simshow(new_video[:,:,1])# Отрисовка первого кадра видео

-If we want to save our data in a video, there is an option to directly save the image stack in the form of a video file.
-In this case, we can independently configure the encoder parameters and frame rate.
-The list of available settings is presented in the table below.
+If we want to save our data in a video, then there is an option to directly save the stack of images in the form of a video file.
+At the same time, we can independently adjust the encoder parameters and frame rate.
+The list of available settings is shown in the table below.

 video = [zeros(eltype(new_video), size(new_video, 1), size(new_video, 2)) for _ in axes(new_video, 3)]